 Announcer: I said Popeye the Sailor was knocked out!

 - From VeggieTales in the House:

 Bob: I'm gonna see what else is on.

 Announcer: Don't see what else is on!
 There is nothing else on!

-- In the 1987 Teenage Mutant Ninja Turtles, at one point April winks after thanking her saviors.
+- In Teenage Mutant Ninja Turtles at one point April winks after thanking her saviors.
 The Turtles argue which of them she was winking at, when she clarifies that she was winking at Splinter.